sniphpets/sniphpets-symfony/README.md

 # sniphpets-symfony

 This repository contains [Symfony](http://symfony.com) snippets for Vim.
+This snippets were inspired by [ultisnips-php](https://github.com/algotech/ultisnips-php)

 ## Installation